 Dream.
 Travel.
 Live.
 Repeat…

 When I found out July was National Minority Mental Health Awareness Month (mouthful), I felt I had to do things a little different.
-After all, more than likely you’ve found yourself in this same place, and if not then you know someone who has.
+After all, I’m sure you’ve found yourself in this same place, and if not then you know someone who has.

 Blacks are 20% more likely than the rest of the population to experience a serious mental illness.